-Winona has also been nickanamed ‘The Island City’ because it’s sort of sitting on an “island” within the Mississippi River.
+Winona has also been nicknamed ‘The Island City’ because it’s sort of sitting on an “island” within the Mississippi River.

 The city is nestled right under some bluffs along the river, giving it its beautiful views and wonderful hiking locations.
 A visit to Great River Bluffs State Park in Winona is a must do, and will give you some of the best views.

-Sugar Loaf Bluff is perhaps the most popular hiking trail in the city, and offers some of the most fantastic views of town and the surrounding trees.
+Sugar Loaf Bluff is perhaps the most popular hiking trail in the city and offers some of the most fantastic views of the town and the surrounding trees.
 During the fall months, it’s particularly spectacular.

 Other activities in the city include visiting the Minnesota Marine Art Museum, grabbing a drink at Island City Brewing Company, and driving along the Scenic Highway 61.

 Afton is a popular place just about 30 minutes outside of the Twin Cities that offers plenty of fun for those who love the outdoors.

 It’s home to Afton State Park, which has opportunities for hiking, biking, swimming, fishing, and more.
 The park is over 1,500 acres, and also is home to wildlife that you may spot while you’re out exploring.